oliveira-sp/devind/README.md

-# DevinD (Dev in Docker) - Buildflow Management with Docker Compose and Makefiles
+# DevinD (Dev in Docker) - Buildflow Management with Docker and Makefiles

 ## Introduction

-**DevinD (Dev in Docker)** is a project designed to manage development workflows efficiently using Makefiles in conjunction with Docker Compose.
-The primary goal is to provide a flexible system where you can build, test, and execute tools in various environments, including local, local Docker containers, and remote Docker containers/machines via SSH.
-This flexibility allows developers to work in environments that suit their needs while ensuring consistency across different execution contexts.
+**DevinD (Dev in Docker)** is a flexible tool designed to manage development workflows using Makefiles.
+It provides a unified way to build, test, and execute development tasks across multiple environments such as local machines, Docker containers, remote machines, and remote Docker containers.
+DevinD ensures that the build process remains consistent and easy to manage, even when targeting different execution environments.

 ## Features

 - **Unified Makefile Workflow**: Manage build, test, and execution tasks with a consistent interface using Makefiles.
 - **Local Execution**: Run goals locally on your machine if the required tools are installed.
-- **Dockerized Execution**: Seamlessly execute goals in a local Docker container using Docker Compose.
+- **Dockerized Execution**: Seamlessly execute goals inside a local Docker container.
-- **Remote Execution**: Execute goals on a remote Docker container or machine via SSH for distributed environments.
+- **Remote Execution**: Execute goals on a remote machine via SSH for distributed environments.
+- **Remote Docker Execution**: Execute goals inside a remote Docker container.
 - **Configurable Execution Targets**: Each goal can depend on specific configurations that define how and where it should be executed (locally, in Docker, or remotely).

 ## Execution Strategy Overview

-**DevinD** integrates a unified approach to goal execution, managing local, Docker, and remote (SSH) environments.
-This approach combines two main propositions for implementing execution configurations and environments:
+**DevinD** offers flexibility in managing execution across local, Docker, remote, and remote Docker environments.
+The selected strategy for execution is the **`devind` Wrapper Script**.

-### Proposition 1: Unified `Makefile` with Execution Configurations

-- **Local Execution**: The primary `Makefile` handles standard local executions.
-It assumes all necessary tools are installed on the local machine and runs the specified goals directly.

-- **Configured Execution**: For scenarios where goals require specific configurations, the same `Makefile` can be used with additional parameters or configuration files.
-Execution details such as environment variables or configuration files can be specified to adjust how the goal is executed, whether locally, in Docker, or on a remote machine.

-  - **Implementation**: Execution details are managed through environment variables or configuration options within the `Makefile`.
-For instance, setting `VAR_XY=something` or referencing a configuration file can influence the execution behavior.

-### Proposition 2: `devind` Wrapper Script
+### `devind` Wrapper Script

+The **`devind` wrapper script** is designed to seamlessly manage different execution environments while keeping the existing Makefile-based workflow intact.
+Here's how it works:

 - **Local Execution**: For basic local execution, the primary `Makefile` remains the main tool, handling tasks with no special configurations needed.

-- **Configured Execution**: The `devind` script acts as a wrapper around the `Makefile`, providing an additional layer of handling for goals requiring specific configurations.
-It reads configuration files or environment variables to apply the appropriate settings and manage more complex scenarios, including Docker and remote executions.

-  - **Implementation**: The `devind` script wraps around the `Makefile`, invoking it with the necessary configuration settings.
-It facilitates execution in Docker containers or on remote machines by managing the appropriate configurations and ensuring that goals are executed as specified.
+- **Configured Execution**: The `devind` script wraps around the `Makefile`, providing the necessary environment configurations to facilitate running goals in Docker containers or remote machines.
+This ensures the build process remains consistent across environments and requires minimal modification of existing projects.

-### Evaluation and Next Steps

-The effectiveness of these propositions will be evaluated to determine the most suitable approach for **DevinD**.
-Testing and refinement will guide the final implementation, aiming to ensure that the strategy provides the desired flexibility and efficiency in goal execution.
+- **Scalability**: The `devind` script is scalable and can be adapted to different projects without modifying the existing Makefile.
+It simply manages execution environments and configuration, keeping the build process intact.

+### Benefits of the `devind` Wrapper Script:
+- **No Disruption to Existing Projects**: The wrapper script doesn’t require changes to the existing Makefile structure or workflows, ensuring backward compatibility.
+- **Environment Abstraction**: The `devind` script abstracts away the complexity of managing different environments, such as Docker or remote execution, from the developer's workflow.
+- **Long-Term Flexibility**: It provides the flexibility to easily switch or add new environments, such as Docker containers or remote SSH execution, without altering the project’s core logic.

 ## Contribution